zhangzicao/gantt-elastic/README.md

 ### Installation

-`npm install --save gantt-elastic` or download zip from github / clone repo
+`npm install --save @zhangzicao/gantt-elastic` or download zip from github / clone repo

 and if you want default header